RESEARCH STARTER

 DISTRIBUTION FUNCTION: gives the probable number of particles having positions and velocities (or more generally, energies) within arbitrarily small ranges

-ENTROPY: a measure of the energy of a system that is unavailable for work
+ENTROPY: a measure of a system’s thermal energy per unit temperature that is unavailable for work

-IRREVERSIBLE PROCESS: a process for which the total entropy increases
+IRREVERSIBLE PROCESS: a process in which the entropy of an isolated system does not decrease

-MAXWELL-BOLTZMANN DISTRIBUTION: the form adopted by the distribution function when the system reaches equilibrium
+MAXWELL-BOLTZMANN DISTRIBUTION: the form adopted by the distribution function when a classical gas reaches equilibrium

-MOLECULAR CHAOS: a fundamental assumption that asserts the absence of correlations between the particles of the system
+MOLECULAR CHAOS: a fundamental assumption that asserts the absence of correlations between the particles involved in a collision

 STATISTICAL WEIGHT: the number of microstates encompassing a given macroscopic state